DJV512/ParticleLife/README.md

 ### My own implementation of Particle Life, in Python, inspired by many others.

-This project was initially implemented in one file (main.py, now located within Original).
+This project was initially implemented in one file (main.py, now located within Original/).
 I then challenged myself to refactor the code to make particles into a class, which has successfully been completed.
-I've since implemented many other goals, including saving and loading simulations, particles of different sizes, and a very primitive "evolution" system.
-The evolution system at this point kills off particles after a certain age, and allows a percentage of particles with "many neighbors" to reproduce an identical particle.
-The plan eventually is for every particle to have it's own attraction matrix, rather than just one that governs all particles, and that thosee values, along with size and color, will be mutatable when particles reproduce.
-I still need to figure out what makes a particle "fit" enough to reproduce.
-I don't love the "many neighbors" test.
-I may end up adding some kind of "food."
+I've since implemented many other goals, including saving and loading simulations, particles of different sizes, "food" pieces that the particles must "eat" in order to survive and/or reproduce, the ability to add, remove, move, or identify individual particles, the ability to add or remove walls (although it doesn't actually act as a barrier yet!), and changed the attraction matrix from one matrix that all particles share to each particle having their own attractions and repulsions to every other color.
+These changes allowed me to implement "evolution" in the sense that when a particle has eaten enough food to reproduce, their "genes," which include size, color, attraction matrix, and whether they are attracted to food, are passed on to the new particle, and with each new generation, one gene is randomly chosen for a slight mutation.

-Finally, I'm trying to learn the new language Mojo, and I want to re-implement the entire project in Mojo to see if I can get it to run faster (and therefore have more particles on screen at once).
+As a longer term goal, I'm trying to learn the new language Mojo, and I want to re-implement the entire project in Mojo to see if
+I can get it to run faster (and therefore have more particles on screen at once without devastating hits to the frame rate).

 This project is still a work in progress, and will change frequently.
 Please feel free to reach out with questions or suggestions!